imba/snowpack-app-imba/README.md

 yarn build
 ```

-When we build our project with `yarn build` or `npm run build`, we will have the following output...
+Upon build, you will see the following output
 ```
 /public
     /dist